SternLabTAU/SternLab/minion/association_tests/README.md

 4. Run association_test.py scripts, recommended as a job array.
 This uses the blasts dataframe, mutations dataframe and the position couple index file created in 2-3.
 Each job runs chi square association tests for every pair of positions from the position couple index file for which the index matches the job id.
-It saves both the contingency tables for every pair of positions, and a csv containing all of the chi2 results.
+It saves the contingency tables for every pair of positions, and a csv containing all of the chi2 results.
 Also recieves start_pos_read and end_pos_read, and only reads spanning these positions are used in the analysis.

    - usage: association_test.py [-h] -b INPUT_BLAST_DF -m INPUT_MUTATION_DF -i